 is around 5 or 6 medals but you never know what's going to happen," Advani said before leaving for China.

 "The expectations are going to be high.
 It's not going to be as easy as the Commonwealth Games.
-All I can say is that do not expect the same number of medals at the Asian Games," he added.
-About his own form he said, "I want to shrug-off my losing streak.
+All I can say is that do not expect the same number of in the Olympics," he said.